-Although broad analysis will be conducted by the OSS co-design team (for which interested country leads or team members are welcome to join), anyone can use datasets of interest for analysis to meet particular needs.
-Analyses are encouraged to be shared with the centralized hub, to ensure knowledge exchange, enabling the identification of regional trends and patterns throughout the Ocean Decade and beyond.
+Although broad analysis will be conducted by the OSS co-design team (for which interested country partners or team members are welcome to join), anyone can use datasets of interest to meet particular needs.
+External analyses are encouraged to be shared to ensure knowledge exchange, enabling the identification of regional trends and patterns throughout the Ocean Decade and beyond.
+Please contact jen@colcoalition.ca for more information on how to share.